-For almost a year, I have suffered with fatigue, morning sinus and congestion problems, and other health issues including: type 2 diabetes, insomnia, and depression.
+For almost a year, I have suffered from fatigue, morning sinus and congestion problems, and other health issues including type 2 diabetes, insomnia, and depression.
 For the last four months, I have been dealing with a skin rash on my legs, arms, stomach, and small outbreaks on my face.
 I have been misdiagnosed by my primary doctor and two different naturopaths.
 They told me that it was fungal and I was given anti-fungals.
 I don’t remember the name.
 After a second visit to a dermatologist, the doctor did a scraping and a biopsy and told me that it definitely wasn’t fungal.
 They are going to do some patch tests this week.
-I have had to keep my mental outlook positive because, for the last year, the doctors have no answers.
+I have had to keep my mental outlook positive because, for the last year, the doctors have had no answers.

 My primary has told me that I am an anomaly.
 Great!
 But still no answers.
 She has done a plethora of blood tests, two or three CAT scans, and other imagery.
 The only blood test that was a little high was my white blood cell count.
 My iron is high because of my testosterone injections.
 I was initially told that I had Lyme’s disease but my blood tests found that to be negative.
 Then I was told that I have Epstein Barr, but my blood tests were negative for that also.
-I am used to an active lifestyle, lifting weights, hiking, backpacking, fishing, martial arts etc., but, for the last year, I have been extremely low energy with significant fatigue.
+I am used to an active lifestyle, lifting weights, hiking, backpacking, fishing, martial arts, etc., but, for the last year, I have been extremely low energy with significant fatigue.
 I will sleep 8 hours, get up for a while, and just feel like going back to bed.
 I would like my life back!

 Early Thyroid Problems

-I take the levothyroxine because my thyroid was low about 20 years ago.
+I take levothyroxine because my thyroid was low about 20 years ago.
 They did a scan of my thyroid and told me that my thyroid was quite small, probably due to my Graves’ disease treatment when I was 16 years old.
 I was told that I was close to death at that time.
 I remember some of the unpleasant things I went through at that time.
-They gave me a drink called a “nuclear cocktail” and then, for the next 4+ years, they treated me with propyltriuracil.
-I fought my way through this disease, and started lifting weights and working out when I felt better.
+They gave me a drink called a “nuclear cocktail” and then, for the next 4+ years, they treated me with propylthiouracil.
+I fought my way through this disease and started lifting weights and working out when I felt better.
 I was about 16 years old at the time.
 I continued to work out and have been athletic all of my life.

 Back Pain and Spine Curvature